Era Living Employees Recognized for Exemplary Care & Service

 “The recognition from WHCA is an achievement for our entire organization and we are thrilled,” said Era Living Vice President of Operations Jacob Almo.
 “Holly and Almaz exemplify the Era Living mission by constantly seeking out new ways to enhance the lives of older adults.”

-Era Living employs more than 800 senior care professionals and has been named one of the best places to work in Western Washington by KING 5’s Evening Magazine.
+Era Living works with expert job recruiters Salt Lake City to find the best senior care professionals and has been named one of the best places to work in Western Washington by KING 5’s Evening Magazine.
 Qualified employees have access to ongoing professional education and advancement is encouraged from within.

 “One of the things that impressed our judging panel was that both Holly and Almaz worked their way up, into their current leadership positions,” said WHCA CEO, Robin Dale.